ar-io/specs/README.md

-# AR.IO Network specifications.
+# AR.IO Network Specifications

 Welcome to the AR.IO Network Specifications repository!
-This repository contains the official specifications for building on the AR.IO Network, a decentralized gateway protocol for interacting with Arweave.
-These specifications are designed to create a unified, interoperable, and resilient ecosystem of tools and applications built on top of Arweave.
+This repository contains the official specifications for building on the AR.IO Network, a decentralized gateway network for interacting with Arweave.
+These specifications are designed to create a unified, interoperable, and resilient ecosystem of tools and applications built that leverage the various protocols and services offered by the AR.IO Network.

 ## Overview